alejandralopezgalan/Marketing_Campaing_Top100_Youtubers_Mex/README.md

 ![updated_data](assets/img/project2_data_updated.png)

 The script output found no data on these two channels, even though they actually exist on YouTube.
 Therefore, I decided to manually enter this data using the information from the 'About' section of these YouTube channels.
-I added this information at the end of the table, so I could use Excel or SQL to sort the channels by their respective ranks based on the	`total_subscribers`,	`total_views` and `total_videos` later on.
+I added this information at the end of the table, so I could use Excel or SQL to sort the channels by their respective ranks based on	`total_subscribers`,	`total_views` and `total_videos` later on.

 ![script_ouput](assets/img/project2_script_output.png)

-For the following steps, I used PostgreSQL, thus, I changed the column name to lowercase with dashes instead of white spaces, and the column name `rank` instead of `#`.
+or the following steps, I used PostgreSQL.
+Therefore, I changed the column names to lowercase with dashes instead of white spaces and renamed the column `rank` instead of `#`.
 The updated dataset can be found [here](assets/data/updated_youtube_data_mex.csv).

 ### Data Transformation in SQL
 I developed a SQL script for data cleaning.
 For a detailed review of the script, click [here](assets/scripts/sql-script-youtubers-mx.sql).
 The steps involved in the scripts were: